-Note: You are currently viewing documentation for Moodle 1.9.
-Up-to-date documentation for the latest stable version is available here: Common acronyms.
+Note: You are currently viewing documentation for Moodle 2.5.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Common acronyms.

 An alphabetical list of common acronyms that you may encounter when reading about or discussing Moodle, with links to more information where appropriate.
 Some of these are purely technical, with software development, open source origins; some are creations of the e-learning community, and others are part of online culture.